Lud1ma/VerletSimCuda/README.md

 In Ubuntu, SFML can be acquired by running:
 > sudo apt-get install libsfml-dev

-You can also download it from the [official SFML downloads-page](https://www.sfml-dev.org/download.php)
+You can also download it from the [official SFML download page](https://www.sfml-dev.org/download.php).

 The programm can then be compiled by running:
 > make